 Alexander Panfilov

 Yo!
-My name is Sasha and I am a first-year ELLIS / IMPRS-IS PhD student, based in Tübingen.
+My name is Sasha and I am a second-year ELLIS / IMPRS-IS PhD student, based in Tübingen.
 I find myself very lucky to be advised byJonas GeipingandMaksym Andriushchenko.

 Lately, I have been focusing on jailbreaking attacks on LLMs, contemplating: (1) What are the viable threat models for attacks on safety tuning?
 (2) Are safety jailbreaks truly effective, or are we victims of flawed (LLM-based) evaluations?
 (3) Are we doomed?